-• Add -version -verbose -AprintErrorStack -AprintAllQualifiers to the javac options.
-This causes the compiler to output debugging information, including its version number.

-- Indicate exactly what you did.
+- Add -version -verbose -AprintErrorStack -AprintAllQualifiers to the javac options.
+This causes the compiler to output debugging information, including its version number. - Indicate exactly what you did.
 Don't skip any steps, and don't merely describe your actions in words.
 Show the exact commands by attaching a file or using cut-and-paste from your command shell.
-A screenshot is not as useful as plaintext, and if you can only reproduce the problem in an IDE but not from the command line, then the problem is with the IDE. - Include all files that are necessary to reproduce the problem.
+Always include plaintext, not just a screenshot.
+Try to reproduce the problem from the command line as well as from an IDE or within a build system; that helps to indicate whether the problem is with the IDE or build system. - Include all files that are necessary to reproduce the problem.
 This includes every file that is used by any of the commands you reported, and possibly other files as well.
 Please attach the files, rather than pasting their contents into the body of your bug report or email message, because some mailers mangle formatting of pasted text.
 If you encountered a problem while using tool integration such as the Eclipse plugin or Maven integration, then try to reproduce the problem from the command line as well this will indicate whether the problem is with the checker itself or with the tool integration. - Indicate exactly what the result was by attaching a file or using cut-and-paste from your command shell (don't merely describe it in words). - Indicate what you expected the result to be, since a bug is a difference between desired and actual outcomes.
 Also, please indicate why you expected that result explaining your reasoning can help you understand how your reasoning is different than the checker's and which one is wrong.
 Remember that the checker reasons modularly and intraprocedurally: it examines one method at a time, using only the method signatures of other methods. - Indicate what you have already done to try to understand the problem.
 Did you do any additional experiments?
 What parts of the manual did read, and what else did you search for in the manual?
 This information will prevent you from being given redundant suggestions.